 Structure is your friend when it comes to combating the sense of drift that comes when you’re on your own.
 Like Ben, I find it helps to put a schedule together for the work you’re going to do and when you’re going to do it.

 Even better is to tell someone when you’ll have done something by so you’ve got some accountability too.
-Personally, I also have an official working day – nine to five with an hour for lunch, which works for me because I like routine, but this may not suit everyone.
+Personally, I also have an official working day – 9 to 5 with an hour for lunch, which works for me because I like routine, but this may not suit everyone.

 In terms of staying in touch, I sometimes have all-day Zoom sessions with fellow freelancers, both one-to-one and in groups.
 There are two ways I’ve done it: the first is having a new call at set times, and the second is where we’re on the call the whole time but on mute with the video off for most of it.
 Either way, the idea is you check in every hour or so to say “hello” and talk about progress.
 It helps me stay focused if I need to get something done because there’s some accountability - it’s also just nice to know someone’s out there working ‘with’ you.

-Catherine has been a freelance B2B copywriter for 16 years and for eight of those she’s worked at home on her own.
+Catherine has been a freelance B2B copywriter for 16 years and for 8 of those she’s worked at home on her own.

 6. Take a short ‘commute’ around the garden in the morning